Editor's Note: This story originally appeared on Money Crashers.

 But sometimes, that promise is broken.
 We’ve all had that moment when we looked at a “Family Size” box of cereal or cookies at the grocery store only to find it cost significantly more per ounce than buying a smaller container.
 It’s hard not to feel deceived when we spot that.

-At Costco, the king of bulk purchase deals, some items are more expensive per unit.
+At Costco, the king of bulk purchase deals, some items are more expensive per unit than a regular-sized item.
 Others are cheaper or comparably priced but will likely expire before you can finish them.
 Still others carry a low price but fall short when it comes to quality.

 To help you make the best decisions on your next warehouse shopping experience, here’s what we discovered about products you may want to skip at Costco.